Nesvilab/philosopher/README.md

 ## Documentation
 See the [documentation](https://github.com/Nesvilab/philosopher/wiki/Home) for more details about the available commands.

-## Questions, requests, and bug reports
+## Questions, requests and bug reports
-If you have any questions, remarks, or requests, or if you found a bug, please use the [issue tracker](https://github.com/nesvilab/philosopher/issues).
+If you have any questions or remarks please use the [Discussion board](https://github.com/Nesvilab/philosopher/discussions).
+If you want to report a bug, please use the [Issue tracker](https://github.com/nesvilab/philosopher/issues).

 ## How to cite